triepels/cgraph/README.md

 # Description

-cgraph allows to create, execute and differentiate computational graphs in R. The package operates by reverse accumulation.
+The cgraph package allows to create, execute and differentiate computational graphs in R. The package operates by reverse accumulation.

 # Install